 The Office of Environmental Health and Safety will provide general safety training and hazardous waste training to departments upon request and as otherwise scheduled.
-The departmental Chemical Hygiene Officer will document and maintain records of such training and will track refresher training.
-(See Appendix 3, Employee Laboratory Safety Training Record).
+The department Chemical Hygiene Officer will document and maintain records of such training and will track refresher training.

 The Department Chairperson must identify employees who require training and ensure that they complete training, including refresher training.
-The departmental Chemical Hygiene Officer will provide on-the-job, lab-specific safety training to laboratory workers.
+The department Chemical Hygiene Officer will provide on-the-job, lab-specific safety training to laboratory workers.